Rosamund Pike’s Thriller ‘I Care a Lot’ Is Still on Netflix’s Top 10 List—Here’s My Honest Review

 It’s important to note that I Care a Lot isn’t appropriate for viewers of all ages.
 There’s some foul language (in addition to nudity) that isn’t suitable for youngsters, so be sure to put on Cocomelon in the other room if the kiddos are within earshot.

-Oh, and Pike is nominated for a Golden Globe for Best Actress in a Motion Picture (Comedy or Musical).
+Oh, and Pike won the Golden Globe for Best Actress in a Motion Picture (Comedy or Musical).
 Need I say more?

 Want Netflix's top movies sent right to your inbox?
 Click here.